State's deaths rise by 210, one day after 228; cases increase 11,543 vs. 7,711

 LONG-TERM CARE

-Thirty-five percent of the deaths, 9,649, are residents and staff of long-term care (77 increase) in data through Thursday.
-Palm Beach County is second at 940 (7 increase).
+Thirty-five percent of the deaths, 9,709, are residents and staff of long-term care (60 increase) .
+Palm Beach County is second at 943 (3 increase).
 Miami-Dade leads with 954.

 NATION